thibaudcolas/rfcs/text/112-media-versioning.md

 Here are aspects of the work that have yet to be fully explored.

+### UX changes to discourage manual versioning

+On lots of projects, CMS users tend to create new media items to replace previous versions, rather than edit the existing image/document.
+It’s unclear if we should consider UX updates to encourage users to edit existing images / documents rather than just adding new ones.

 ### Suitability of RevisionMixin for media versioning

 There are likely other unidentified blockers to its usage.